 Although your customers may expect quick responses, you might not be able to respond immediately to all inbound text requests.
-Set expectations for response times wherever you promote your text support number.
+Set expectations for response times wherever you promote your number.
 For example, one Zendesk customer includes a note on their website that says, “Text Messages responded to within 2 hours from 9am to 6pm Central Time.”
-Also, create an automated text response to any inbound texts, confirming receipt and providing a clearly defined window for a response.
+Also, create an automated text response system for any inbound texts, confirming receipt and providing a clearly defined window for a response.

-According to a support manager at an ecommerce company, your customers may get in the habit of sending text messages without any background or context.
-Be sure to save your customers’ phone numbers to their user profiles so you know who is texting and have their full contact history readily available.
+According to a support manager at an ecommerce company, some people may get in the habit of sending text messages without any background or context.
+Be sure to save your customers’ mobile numbers to their user profiles so you know who is texting and have their full contact history readily available when resolving their issues.

 In addition to two-way text conversations, triggers and notifications can be used with text to keep your customers updated.
-For example, you can automate texts to let your customers know that you’ve received their voicemails, or follow up a phone support conversation with a text requesting their feedback.
+For example, you can select an automated text to let your them know that you’ve received their voicemails, schedule a follow up with a text requesting their feedback, or let local customers know when nearby store is having a sale.
 Check out more ideas in our Help Center.